 During set hours, you are allowed to make collect calls to people on your pre-approved telephone list.
 Three-way calling is not allowed, and all your calls are monitored and recorded except for known legal calls.

 Inmates who participate in the Boot Camp program can use the telephone only in emergencies and prior to graduation to notify family of their completion date.

+Emergency Messages

-In case of Emergency Messages, the Chaplain or mental health office will notify you about family emergencies.
+The Chaplain or mental health office will notify you about family emergencies.